softworkz/embyuserwiki/Backup.md

 /ProgramData/data/library.db
 This will backup saved configurations, installed plugins, collections you've created, playlists, display preferences and the user database.

-**Note:  Unless you use a custom Metadata path you will want to backup your /ProgramData/metadata folder to preserve your People images.
+**Note**:  Unless you use a custom Metadata path you will want to backup your /ProgramData/metadata folder to preserve your People images.
 The only two folder in metadata you don't need are library and views.

 ### Install Emby Server on the new machine